chrislu04/Big4MegaMiner2025/rules/README.md

 ApocaWarlords uses *simultaneous turns*.
 This means that each turn, both players select their actions at the same time, without communication.
 After both players select their actions, the game world is updated.
 This repeats until the game ends.

+## Player Action

+Each player can decide to build or destroy a tower each turn.